slashdotdash/domain-driven-js/README.md

 ## Domain Services

-Domain logic, domain-specific operations and process that doesn't fit within Aggregates, Entities or Value Objects should be grouped within a Domain Service.
+Domain logic, domain-specific operations and process that doesn't naturally fit within Aggregates, Entities or Value Objects should be grouped within a Domain Service.

 Domain Services are stateless.